An appraisal report is investigation that concludes an opinion of value.

-The most common approach in figuring the cost of a house is the Sales Comparison Approach which deals with concluding a comparison to comparable homes nearby.
+Easily the most common approach in figuring the worth of a home is the Sales Comparison Approach which deals with concluding a comparison to similar homes close by.

-Being the most common approach, the Sales Comparison Approach is considered the most accurate and best indicator of worth for a residence.
+Being the most commonly used approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a home.

-The third approach is the Income Approach, which is of most importance in appraising income producing properties - it deals with estimating what an investor would pay based on the money produced by the property.
+One of the least common approaches in appraising residential properties is the Income Approach, which is generally used to figure the value of a property based on what an investor would pay based on the capital produced by the property.

-The most important function of an appraiser's job is to offer an unbiased, professional opinion of value to help out with financial transactions.
+The most important point of an appraiser's job is to provide an unbiased, professional opinion of market value to assist with financial transactions.

 If you are applying for a loan.